Star2Billing/a2billing/INSTALL.rst

    Install the init.d startup script
      #cd /usr/local/src/a2billing/CallBack/callback-daemon-py/callback_daemon/
+     For Debian :
         #cp a2b-callback-daemon.debian  /etc/init.d/a2b-callback-daemon
+     For RedHat :
+        cp a2b-callback-daemon.rc /etc/init.d/a2b-callback-daemon
      #chmod +x /etc/init.d/a2b-callback-daemon

     Make sure the daemon starts
+        For Debian :
             #update-rc.d a2b-callback-daemon defaults 40 60

             If you need to remove the daemon in the future run
             #update-rc.d -f a2b-callback-daemon remove
+        For RedHat :
+            chkconfig --add a2b-callback-daemon
+            service a2b-callback-daemon start
+            chkconfig a2b-callback-daemon on

 Step 10: Enable Monitoring
    General system monitoring via IVR is available from version 1.7, the new AGI